matias-ceau/scripts/docs/scripts/select_script.md

 ### Notes

-Ensure that Rofi is correctly installed and configured on your system for optimal performance.
-The cache file must be in the correct format, or the script may not load properly.
+- Ensure the `HOME` environment variable is set correctly.
+The script checks this at runtime.

-> **Critique**:
+- The cache file should format the script names and descriptions correctly to be parsed without issues.

->
+> **Critique:**
-> - The script lacks error handling for scenarios such as an empty cache file or malformed CSV entries.
-It would be beneficial to provide user feedback in these cases.
+> - The script does not handle memory allocation failures, which could lead to potential crashes.
+Consider adding error checks after each `realloc` call.
-> - It currently assumes that scripts are executable and in the correct format.
-Consider checking for execute permission before attempting to run a script.
+> - Direct execution of scripts without validation can be risky.
+Implement checks to confirm the script exists and has the necessary permissions.
-> - The hard-coded CSV and script directory paths could be made configurable for increased flexibility.
+> - The Rofi commands are hard-coded and assume specific options.
+It would be beneficial to allow users to customize these settings through command-line arguments or configuration files.